yuanye-econ/yuanye-econ.github.io/contents/publications.md

 ## Working papers

-- The effect of information and streamlined appointments on patient sorting and hospital efficiency (with Changcheng Song, Nan Yang, and Junjian Yi)，1st R&R at *Journal of Industrial Economics*.
+- The effect of information and streamlined appointments on patient sorting and hospital efficiency (with Changcheng Song, Nan Yang, and Junjian Yi)，R&R at *Journal of Industrial Economics*.<details><summary><strong>Abstract</strong></summary><h5> How do the provision of information and consumer choices affect market efficiency in a market with misallocation and rationing?
+We investigate the introduction of a mobile-phone-based outpatient appointment app that provides real-time hospital information and streamlines appointment booking in China's public hospital market.
+We find the app can significantly improve the efficiency of hospital appointment utilization and healthcare quality, achieved through facilitating patient sorting over time and across hospitals based on medical needs.
+Patients with mild conditions are directed to primary-care facilities, while acute-care hospitals are better able to serve patients with severe conditions.
+We also observe improved patient health outcomes and reduced medical cost.
+Our findings underscore the power of lightweight healthcare IT innovations in enhancing hospital resource management and patient welfare. </h5></details>
 - A Farmer’s Odyssey: Environmental Adversity, Productivity, and Adaptive Strategies (with Qunfeng Wu and Yakun Chen), under review.
 - Keeping up with the Joneses: FDI inflow and local industrial emissions (with Jiawei Mo and Zhe Zhang), under review.
 - Risk Attention and Insurance Demand (with Jiawei Mo, Ruo Jia, Chang Zhang), under review.
 - Be Your Own Doctor: Learning by Doing in Healthcare (with Yajie Wang, Kamhon Kan, and Junjian Yi), under review.
-- Rainfall and Strategic Emissions (with Runhao Zhao), under review.
+- Strategic Emissions in the Rain (with Runhao Zhao), under review.
 - Aging in Haze (with Runhao Zhao, Chong Liu, and Junjian Yi), under review.